carl-mc/LEDA/README.md

 The resulting table contains one column `link` that contains the language tree nodes linked to any group.
-Note that in cases of multiple links, they are separated by a '|'.
+Note that in cases of multiple links, they are separated by a ‘|’.
 In most cases, the level of a node on the language tree is indicated in squared brackets behind the nodes name.
-L1 to L14 indicate super-languages, 'lang' denotes languages, 'iso' language isocodes, and 'dial' refers to dialects.
+L1 to L14 indicate super-languages, ‘lang’ denotes languages, ‘iso’ language isocodes, and ‘dial’ refers to dialects.

     ## Query raw link data
     raw_ethno_links <- leda$get_raw_ethnolinks(param_list = list(type = "Afrobarometer",